 The value of the homes in St. Johns is a key measure because housing prices are indicative of quality of life and the health of the economy.
-Currently, the median home value in St. Johns is \$120,300.
+Currently, the median home value in St. Johns is \$159,700.
 As shown in Figure 9, homes in all communities of study gained value at a near parallel rate between 2000 and 2010.
 However, between 2010 and 2016 there wasn't any significant gained housing value, with St. Johns and Clinton County actually losing housing value.
+The value has since regained in each community between 2016 and 2022.